Page Reviewed / Updated - September 27, 2020

 My Choices Demonstration Project was an option available under CCP that allowed for self-direction of services.
 However, this program was terminated in July of 2016.

-In Illinois, Medicaid is run by the Department of Healthcare and Family Services (IHFS), but the Department of Human Services makes eligibility decisions and manages the application process.
+In Illinois, Medicaid is run by the Department of Healthcare and Family Services (IHFS).
+But the Department of Human Services makes eligibility decisions and manages the application process.
 There are both income and asset eligibility qualifications.
 As a general rule of thumb, the Illinois Medicaid income limit for seniors is equal to the Federal Poverty Level (FPL), which changes on an annual basis.
 For an individual in 2019, this means their annual income cannot exceed $12,492 or $1,041 / month.
 For married couples, the income limit is $16,908 or $1,409 / month.
 The assets, or resources, limits for individuals and couples are $2,000 and $3,000, respectively.
 One's home (up to $585,000 in value) and primary vehicle are not included when calculating asset values.
 Several other types of assets can also be excluded, such as household belongings and personal effects.

 It is important to note that persons with incomes and/or resources over these limits can still become eligible for Medicaid in Illinois.
 The medically needy “spend-down” option works similarly to an insurance deductible.
 It allows persons to spend their excessive income on their medical expenses, thereby qualifying after they have spent a specific amount.
 Illinois is an income cap state and does not allow Qualified Income Trusts (QITs), but does allow monthly excess income to be allocated to Pooled Income Trusts.
-Financial assets in excess of the limit can be converted into exempt assets.
+Financial assets over the limit can be converted into exempt assets.
 Both of these latter options are facilitated by the use of Medicaid planning professionals.
-For individuals that are near the financial limits, it is also recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
+For individuals that are near the financial limits, it is also recommended they consult with a Medicaid planning professionbefore to application to ensure the best possibility of acceptance into Medicaid.
 Read about Medicaid Planning.

 Illinois offers several programs relevant to non-Medicaid eligible seniors that provide services, supports, or financial assistance for eldercare.
 Unfortunately, the state has also had to cancel support for some programs, which offered prescription medication assistance and tax relief.